High-Throughput Search and Prediction of Layered 4f-Materials: Results and Discussion

 \subsection{Electronic Properties}

-Unlike s-, p-, and d-electrons that can readily diffuse throughout the material, f-electrons tend to be localized around their atomic center with minimal hybridization with the rest of the system.
+Unlike s-, p-, and d-electrons that can readily diffuse throughout the material, f-electrons tend to be localized around their atomic center and minimally hybridize with the rest of the system.
 As a consequence, the f-electron states experience strong correlation effects that can drive a variety of novel phenomena including superconductivity, magnetism, and the Kondo effect.
 This behavior makes such systems hard to model within standard electronic structure approaches and typically requires higher-level theory to accurately capture their behavior.
 To provide a baseline of insight into the electronic properties of the 295 layered 4f materials, we performed high-throughput all-electron DFT calculations with the f-levels treated as core and valence electrons, to account for both localized and itinerant f-electron scenarios, respectively.
 Additionally, to mark the effect of relativistic corrections, calculations were performed with and without spin-orbit coupling.

-Figure~\ref{fig:gap_distribution} presents the distribution of electronic band gaps of the 295 layered 4f materials where direct, indirect, and zero (metal) band gaps are indicated in red, blue, and yellow color \lh{semicircle.} Specifically, in Fig.~\ref{fig:gap_distribution} (a) and (b), we compared the impact of including spin-orbit coupling for f-electrons located in the core and valence, respectively, and in Fig.~\ref{fig:gap_distribution} (c) and (d) compare the effect of open and closed core configurations in the presence of spin-orbit coupling and no relativist effects, respectively.
+Figure~\ref{fig:gap_distribution} presents the distribution of electronic band gaps of the 295 layered 4f materials where direct, indirect, and zero (metal) band gaps are indicated with red, blue, and yellow color semicircles.
+Specifically, in Fig.~\ref{fig:gap_distribution} (a) and (b), we compared the impact of including spin-orbit coupling for f-electrons located in the core and valence, respectively, and in Fig.~\ref{fig:gap_distribution} (c) and (d) compare the effect of open and closed core configurations in the presence of spin-orbit coupling and no relativist effects, respectively.

 In Fig.~\ref{fig:gap_distribution} (a), the inclusion of spin-orbit coupling reduces the band gap by approximately 0.1 eV on average with minimal changes in the band gap type.
 Interestingly, direct band gap compounds are concentrated near 0.2 eV and 4.8 eV, while those with indirect band gaps are evenly spread between 0.1 eV and 5.2 eV.
 Despite the removal of the f-electrons from the Fermi level, most materials exhibit metallic behavior regardless of the presence of spin-orbit coupling.
-Notably, \lin{a few} systems gain a finite band gap upon the inclusion of spin-orbit coupling, thereby suggesting these materials to be non-trivial $\mathbb{Z}_2$ topological insulators.
+Notably, two systems (I$_4$LaSm and Li$_2$P$_2$Pr) gain a finite band gap upon the inclusion of spin-orbit coupling, thereby suggesting these materials to be non-trivial $\mathbb{Z}_2$ topological insulators.